SabbyGallery/SabbyGallery.github.io/src/events/2024/05-market-day.md

 blurb: "Market day at Sabby!"
 ---

-A local market for cool local art, crafts, and zines!

-Saturday May 25th, from 10 a.m. to 3 p.m.
+Featuring cool local art, crafts and zines, Sabby's Market Day is a cozy little fair.
+Come along and support local artists!

 <hr>

 *Expression of Interest*

+EDIT: Submissions are now closed!

 If you're interested in holding a stall free of charge, just fill in the form: